heyysudarshan/julie/readme.md

 ### Understanding the project structure

-If you're willing to contribute or are curious about how the library's source code is structured, this section is for you.
+If you're willing to contribute or are curious about how the source code of this project is structured, this section is for you.
 The project is divided into multiple modules to make it easier to organize, especially for scalable projects.

 - `design-system`: This module contains the design system, which is the foundation of the library.
   It contains the typography, color, and spacing system.
+It's `Kotlin Multiplatform` library module.

 ### Why Julie?